TheAxelander/theaxelander.github.io/docs/how-to.md

 ﻿# How to use

+!!! warning "Work in progress"

+    This section is currently under construction

 ## Bucket budgeting in OpenBudgeteer explained

 There are several ways how to do finance planning, one of them is the so called "bucket budgeting".